OleSpjeldnas/spjoleh.com/src/content/articles/2025-08-14-what-is-a-domain.md

 - Blockchains are *process-verifiable*: The entire execution path is verifiable;
 - A domain is *outcome-verifiable*: For any outcome (state change) settled to delta, the domain must prove certain properties, but not the full execution.
 Beyond that, domains can be bound to prove that arbitrary constraints hold for their results.

 In particular, since execution itself is not verifiable on a domain, there is no need for resource metering via gas fees.
 A domain can run arbitrarily complex code without increasing the cost of verifiability.
+Domains are **resource-rich**.

 ### Example: An AI Domain